-Ask for help: Don’t be afraid to let your friends, family, or teachers know what you need when they ask; they want to help.
+Ask for help.
+Don’t be afraid to reach out to friends and trusted adults in your life for support.
 You can also call the National Suicide Prevention Lifeline any time — calls are confidential.

 How To Help

-Listen with empathy and provide support: A fight or breakup might not seem like a big deal, but for a young person it can feel immense.
-Sympathize and listen.
-Minimizing what your child or friend is going through can increase his or her sense of hopelessness.
+Listen with empathy and provide support.
+A fight or breakup might not seem like a big deal, but for a young person it can feel immense.
+Empathize and listen.
+Don’t minimize their feelings, it can affect how they reach out for support in the future.

 Don’t keep suicide a secret.
 If your friend is considering suicide, don’t promise to keep it a secret.
 Tell him or her you can help, but you need to involve other people, like a trusted adult.
 Neither of you have to face this alone.